 The Atlantic Council outlines four categories of IoT medical devices: consumer-based devices, like fitness trackers; wearable, external devices like insulin pumps; embedded devices, such as pacemakers; and stationary devices, including at-home IV pumps and fetal monitors.

-The IoT has the potential to transform the healthcare landscape: Experts predict that the market for IoT technology in healthcare will top $117 billion by 2020, and more than 80 million wearable health devices will be on the market by 2017.
+The IoT has the potential to transform the healthcare landscape: Experts predict that the market for IoT technology in healthcare will top $117 billion by 2020.

 IoT Offers Widespread Healthcare Benefits